-Isn’t it crazy that as moms in our pursuit of trying to get more sleep, there are things that we are are doing that are actually messing up our ability to get more sleep?
+Isn’t it crazy that as moms in our pursuit of getting more sleep, there are things that we are doing that are messing up our ability to get more sleep?

 OK, so this is a LONG post (in a good way since it’s researched and actionable).

-If you want to jump ahead to the certain mistakes that you’re most interested in, go ahead and click this link:
+If you want to jump ahead to the specific mistakes that you’re most interested in, go ahead and click this link:

 Mistake #1: Take Terrible Advice From Unqualified Sources